| Steve Meretzky was

 lists Bob Bates, and a speaker at

 various industry events.
+Many thanks

 to Steve Meretzky for contributing to this biography.
+Back

-to top.
+to top. |